joachim-dublineau/Project_question_generation/README.md

 -  -nb, --num_beams NUM_BEAMS: number of beams, parameter for generation, default 1
 -  -tp, --temperature TEMPERATURE: temperature parameter for softmax in generation, default 1.0
 -  -eo, --evaluate_on EVALUATE_ON: number of examples on which to evaluate the model, default 100

+### Train on multi task or e2e
+In order to train a transformers model on multi task or on end-to-end task, we use a script adapated from Patil-Suraj repository (see credits): run_qg_multi or run_qg_e2e.

 ### Eval
 This script is taken from patil-suraj repository (see credits).